-The Company's Audit Committee is comprised of Justin A. Knowles (Chair), Randee E. Day and Bart Veldhuizen, each of whom qualifies as independent under the applicable NASDAQ listing requirements and SEC rules.
-The Board of Directors has determined that Justin A. Knowles is an audit committee "financial expert" as such term is defined in applicable SEC rules, and that he has the requisite financial management expertise within the meaning of NASDAQ rules and regulations.
-As directed by its written charter, which was adopted on October 29, 2014, the Audit Committee is responsible for, among other duties, appointing and overseeing the work of, and relationship with, the independent auditors, including reviewing their formal written statement describing the Company's internal quality-control procedures and any material issues raised by the internal quality-control review or peer review of the Company or any inquiry or investigation by governmental or professional authorities and their formal written statement regarding auditor independence; reading and discussing with management and the independent auditors the annual audited financial statements and quarterly financial statements, and preparing annually a report to be included in the Company's proxy statement; providing oversight of the Company's accounting and financial reporting principles, policies, controls, procedures and practices; and discussing with management polices with respect to risk assessment and risk management.
+The Company's Audit Committee is comprised of Justin A. Knowles (Chairman), Randee E. Day and Gary Weston, each of whom qualifies as independent under the applicable Nasdaq listing requirements and SEC rules.
+The Board of Directors has determined that Justin A. Knowles is an audit committee "financial expert" as such term is defined in applicable SEC rules, and that he has the requisite financial management expertise within the meaning of Nasdaq rules and regulations.
+As directed by its written charter, which was adopted on October 29, 2014 and amended on December 13, 2017, the Audit Committee is responsible for, among other duties, appointing and overseeing the work of, and relationship with, the independent auditors, including reviewing their formal written statement describing the Company's internal quality-control procedures and any material issues raised by the internal quality-control review or peer review of the Company or any inquiry or investigation by governmental or professional authorities and their formal written statement regarding auditor independence; reading and discussing with management and the independent auditors the annual audited financial statements and quarterly financial statements, and preparing annually a report to be included in the Company's proxy statement; providing oversight of the Company's accounting and financial reporting principles, policies, controls, procedures and practices; and discussing with management polices with respect to risk assessment and risk management.
 In addition, the Board of Directors has tasked the Audit Committee with reviewing transactions with related parties.
-The Audit Committee held six meetings during fiscal year 2015.
+The charter for the Audit Committee is available on our website at www.eagleships.com under the "Investors-Governance" caption.
+The Audit Committee held five meetings during 2018.